 - Argument/narrative is made clear throughout the project

 - Demonstrates an attempt to utilize a variety of tools, technologies, and methods in the project

 - Collaborated with peers, faculty member, and other groups such as Educational Technology (where applicable)

 - Meets the goals of the course and the assignment as set by the faculty member

 Jacob Heil, Digital Scholarship Librarian and Director of CoRE, email@example.com

-Digital Studio and Production Planning Studio, Andrews Library
+Digital Studio, One Button Studio, and Production Planning Studio, Andrews Library

 Pedagogical and Course Implementation Sources